 New AirPods design

-So we're more likely to see small incremental changes on the baseline model.
+An adjustment to the design is not the only change potentially coming to the AirPods.
 In 2019, there were rumours that Apple would launch a black set of AirPods, so it's feasible that we could see a new colour option.
 It would be nice to get a second colour option, for one thing (we feel Space Grey is most likely, with Product Red a strong second choice), although again this will only happen if Apple does the standard and Pro AirPods at the same time and can, therefore, offer this for both.
 It would be strange and slightly annoying for Pro owners if they were missing out on something that was offered with the bog-standard model.

 As for the AirPods Pro, they've had their updated design for only one generation and it's therefore unlikely that this will see a major change anytime soon.
 We're big fans of this design, incidentally, although we have a few reservations about the charging case: it's harder to get the Pros out than was the case with the previous models and the hinge feels less robust.
 (The hinge sits along the longer edge because the Pro models are shorter and wider than before).
 Perhaps Apple could tweak the case design in lieu of major changes to the earbuds themselves.